Cats

 Aspen, Lizzie, and Paige meeting Nibbles the hedgehog

-Chunk, Aspen, Paige, and Lizzie are our younger indoor cats.
-The babies came to us in 2017 when they were orphaned at the age of two weeks old.
+Chunk, Aspen, Paige, and Lizzie are our older indoor cats.
+They came to us in 2017 when they were orphaned at the age of two weeks old.
 We bottled fed them around the clock and now they are affectionate, mischievous little lions.
 They’ve changed everything in our lives in the few short years we’ve had them.
-I’ll tell you about their story soon!

 young cats exploring the wreath